-Your attendance in worship is very encouraging to us, and we want you to know that you are welcome here.
-We understand that people have various experiences in religious practices, and come from many different denominational backgrounds.
+Your attendance in worship is very encouraging to us, and we want you to know you are welcome here.
+We understand people have various experiences in religious practices, and come from many different denominational backgrounds.
 With this in mind, we want to offer a little view into how we structure our assembly at Union City.
-It is our hope that the following will be helpful to you.
+It is our hope the following will be helpful to you.

 • Appropriate clothing for the assembly is defined by one word: Modest .
-Some worshippers attend wearing blue jeans and others "dress up", so the traditional idea of "wearing your Sunday best" doesn't mean that you are required to wear a dress, or a suit & tie.
+Some worshippers attend wearing blue jeans and others "dress up", so the traditional idea of "wearing your Sunday best" doesn't mean you are required to wear a dress, or a suit & tie.
 Our Evangelist wears a tie in the Sunday morning assembly (and sometimes a suit jacket) because... well, he likes to wear ties.
 You will never be scorned or "put-down" for what you wear.
 Please keep in mind the Bible does teach us to be modest.
 Otherwise, come in whatever makes you feel comfortable.

 • Our congregation is widely known for it's love of people.
-While attending one of our services, you will quickly notice that we enjoy meeting new people.
+While attending one of our services, you will quickly notice we enjoy meeting new people.
 Sometimes guests are a little surprised by the lack of anonymity in our assembly... we don't like the idea of anyone feeling like a "stranger".
 We're going to introduce ourselves to you... you'll have to shake some hands and exchange some "howdys" while you're here with us.
 We sincerely hope you understand.

 • Crying babies, cell phones, and other digital devices are all a wonderful part of our culture.
 We understand when babies cry or when someone accidentally forgets to turn off a cell phone or other gadgets.
 Although it is a little embarrassing for the person who forgets, we will never belittle you for such a thing happening in our assembly, and we would never want you to feel too embarrassed to return.

 • The goal of our assembly is to encourage one another, honor God in our united voice through worship, and to be equipped by the Bible for better service in God's kingdom.
-Though we make every effort to communicate clearly, sometimes, we cover information or use terms that may seem foreign to guests or those who are unfamiliar with Christianity.
+Though we make every effort to communicate clearly, sometimes, we cover information or use terms which may seem foreign to guests or those who are unfamiliar with Christianity.
 If you should have any questions about anything regarding our faith, practices or programs, please ask Chip or one of our elders, and we will be sure to assist you.

 Our minister and leadership believe strongly in maintaining the practice established by Jesus' Apostles in the Church of the 1st Century.
 Preaching has a prominent place in our worship.
 Our evangelist presents the Bible as it is given to mankind... in a practical and relevant manner.
 While preaching, Chip commonly uses the N.A.S.B.
 (New American Standard Bible) rather than other versions that use an "Old English" style of wording.
-Every worship service includes a sermon that is Biblically responsible and relevant for today's culture and presented in a manner that is not lost in Christian "jargon" or terminology.
+Every worship service includes a sermon which is Biblically responsible and relevant for today's culture and presented in a manner which is not lost in Christian "jargon" or terminology.